mspnp/solution-architectures/cicdbots/README.md

 1. Go to the `Apps` view and click "Upload a custom app".
 Then select the `manifest.zip`.

-   :link: For troubleshooting of further instructions, please take a at [Upload your app](https://docs.microsoft.com/en-us/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#upload-your-app)
+   :link: For troubleshooting of further instructions, please take a look at [Upload your app](https://docs.microsoft.com/microsoftteams/platform/concepts/deploy-and-publish/apps-upload#upload-your-app)

 ### Send any message to be echo(ed)